-Gene Lenard, D.O., from the San Diego area, is the current President of AFDMA and another enthusiastic advocate for the FDM.
+Gene Lenard, D.O., from the San Diego area, is the Past President of AFDMA and another enthusiastic advocate for the FDM.
 He was introduced to the FDM by Dr. Ray Andreassen at an AKOMA conference and credits Stephen Typaldos and the FDM with giving him his wife back.
 He has hosted an FDM Module 1 Seminar in San Diego in 2009 and is planning on another one in 2012.
 Dr. Lenard is our newest certified FDM instructor and he really enjoys instructing both medical students and physicians in the FDM.
 He looks forward to leading the AFDMA as we expand the number of courses we offer and begin developing research projects in the FDM.
 It is an exciting time to lead this vibrant young organization.

 Byron Perkins, D.O., from Anchorage, Alaska, is a founding member of the AFDMA and the immediate Past-President.
 He is a certified FDM instructor and he uses the FDM daily in his family practice at Cornerstone Clinic in Anchorage.
 Dr. Perkins enjoys teaching medical students and actively promotes the FDM to every medical student, intern, or resident who comes through his office.
 He brought the FDM to Burkina Faso, West Africa and Mongolia in 2009 and he returns to assist in the FDM Seminars in Burkina Faso held yearly by the EFDMA.
 Growing up in Japan, he speaks Japanese and has a heart connection with Japan.
 After the earthquake and tsunami in March 2011, he joined with some of our FDM practitioners in Japan and they provided free clinics in some of the devastated areas, correcting as many injuries as they could in a few days.

-Holly Macriss of Sacramento, CA is our new Executive Director.
+Holly Macriss of Sacramento, CA is our Executive Director.
 She comes to us not only with executive director experience, but she was in that position with the Alaska Osteopathic Medical Association (AKOMA) when Stephen Typaldos went to Alaska for the first time in 2004.
 Holly witnessed the enthusiasm of the doctors attending the seminars and became a great promoter and proponent for Dr. Typaldos and FDM training.
 She was instrumental in bringing the FDM to Hawaii, where we held the first US FDM seminar and international meeting following Dr. Typaldos’ passing.
 We welcome Holly and are thankful for the experience and enthusiasm that she brings to our board.